BeamMW/docs-gitbook/cli/README.md

 **Write down your seed phrase!** Keep your seed phrase secret, and never share your seed phrase with anyone!
 {% endhint %}

 Your seed phrase is the only way you (or anybody) can access your funds.
 Your seed phrase is not linked to your email or phone number.
-If you forget your wallet password or lose your device, the only way to restore your wallet is through your seed phrase!&#x20;
+If you forget your wallet password or lose your device, the only way to restore your wallet is through your seed phrase!

 Please do not write your seed phrase down electronically, take a screenshot or store it anywhere vulnerable to cyber attacks.
 Pen and paper are unhackable and recommended.
 Make multiple copies of your seed phrase and store them somewhere safe.